-Zuleikha’s voluntary work within women’s football has also earned her a nomination from British Universities & Colleges Sport (BUCS) for their Higher Education Hero award - a nomination put forward by UCLan’s Football Development Officer, Cian McEvoy who Zuleikha describes as being “absolutely pivotal” in her journey.
+In 2018, Zuleikha’s voluntary work within women’s football has also earned her a nomination from British Universities & Colleges Sport (BUCS) for their Higher Education Hero award - a nomination put forward by UCLan’s Football Development Officer, Cian McEvoy who Zuleikha describes as being ‘absolutely pivotal’ in her journey.

-“These are national awards and the nominees include the manager of the Aston Villa ladies team; some really amazing women have been nominated who have completed their UEFA B Licence!
+“These are national awards and the nominees include the manager of the Aston Villa ladies team.
+Some amazing women have been nominated who have completed their UEFA B Licence!
 I really wasn’t expecting a nomination for this.
-I was just doing it because I’m passionate about women’s football but it’s always nice to receive that recognition.”
+I was just doing it because I’m passionate about women’s football but it’s always nice to receive that recognition.

-“In addition to this, I received the Community Legends Awards from the CVCL – which came as a result of 300 hours of volunteering work including some for the Red Cross, feeding refugees and asylum seekers.
-I received the UCLan Sport’s Volunteer Award with 8 other people so that was really nice as well.”
+“In addition to this, I received the Community Legends Awards from the Centre for Volunteering & Community Leadership (CVCL) – which came as a result of 300 hours of volunteering work including some for the Red Cross, feeding refugees and asylum seekers.
+I received the UCLan Sport’s Volunteer Award with eight other people so that was really nice as well.”

 When asked about her favourite thing about UCLan, Zuleikha states: “I’d have to say the amazing sports facilities such as the Sports Arena and the Sir Tom Finney Soccer Centre which is free to UCLan students.
 When I started at UCLan I also tried out some other sports such as basketball which was great fun.”

 To find out more about Zuleikha’s course, see our BSc (Hons) Sport Business Management webpage and follow our social media channels: